ondrejnantl/CNN-meta-analysis-bone-metastasis/README.md

 * This project was created as a bachelor thesis at the Faculty of Electrical Engineering and Communication at Brno University of Technology.

+* Text of the thesis is also a part of this repository - Ondrej_Nantl_BP.pdf - only in Czech

 * For detailed description of files open DESCRIPTION.md - only in Czech